AngadBari/Quiz-App/README.md

 <h1>🎯 Simple Quiz Application</h1>

-<p>This is a basic and interactive Quiz Application built using <strong>HTML, CSS, and JavaScript</strong>.
+<p>This is a basic and interactive Quiz Application built using <strong>HTML, TailwindCSS, and JavaScript</strong>.
 It allows users to test their knowledge on various topics by answering multiple-choice questions.</p>

 <h2>🛠 Features</h2>
 <ul>